DHTMLX/docs-diagram/docs/api/data_collection/update_method.md

 ### Parameters

-- `id` - (mandatory) the id of the item which needs to be updated
+- `id` - (required) the id of the item which needs to be updated
-- `newItem` - (mandatory) a hash of properties which need to be updated
+- `newItem` - (required) a hash of properties which need to be updated

 ### Example